Financial Aid Code of Conduct

 To apply for scholarships, students simply indicate their interest on the admission application.

 To apply for need-based financial aid, students submit a completed Free Application for Federal Student Aid (FAFSA) online at www.FAFSA.gov after October 1.
 The determination of eligibility for financial assistance is accomplished through a process referred to as need analysis.
 Information provided on the FAFSA is evaluated in accordance with federal and institutional guidelines and formulas.
 Because eligibility is determined by a variety of factors, there are no fixed income cut-offs for most aid programs.
 A determination of ineligibility for federal aid does not necessarily exclude the student from other forms of assistance.
 Several types of institutional aid and other non-need-based programs may be available.
 Approximately two weeks after submitting the FAFSA online, a Student Aid Report (SAR) will be emailed to the student.
-The student should review the report carefully for errors; if any are found, the student must make corrections to the FAFSA online and notify the Davis & Elkins Office of Financial Planning immediately of any such changes.
+The student should review the report carefully for errors; if any are found, the student must make corrections to the FAFSA online and notify the Davis & Elkins Office of Financial Aid immediately of any such changes.

 Early application may increase chances of receiving assistance.
 However, the FAFSA cannot be submitted prior to October 1.